mano-314/QE_note/README.md

 3) vibration (fd-ase)
 4) vibration (fd-phonopy)
 5) atomic charge (Bader and Lowdin)
-6) rho and phi

 ### 3. **ELECTROSTATIC**

+At the beginning of this section, the electron density and the electrostatic potential obtained from the calculation are extracted.
+By performing the planar average, the density profile in particular direction can be obtained.
-We have seen from the previous section that the electrostatic potential of the non-zero dipole system under periodic treatment is difficult to define.
+We will see that the electrostatic potential of the non-zero dipole system under periodic treatment is difficult to define and diverged.
 Here, we are provided with two methods to treat the dipole;
 (I) the dipole correction in a recipe of _[L. Bengtsson, PRB 59, 12301 (1999)]_ and (II) the open boundary recipe of _[M. Otani and O. Sugino, PRB 73, 115407 (2006)]_